 If you’re asking what is Chapter 7 bankruptcy in New York, know that it is a serious legal tool that shouldn’t be entered into lightly.
 Fortunately, it can – in specific situations – help you move forward toward greater financial freedom.
-Chapter 7 bankruptcy is a specific chapter in the federal bankruptcy laws that represents what is known as straight or liquidation bankruptcy.
+Chapter 7 bankruptcy is a specific chapter that represents what is known as straight or liquidation bankruptcy, in the federal bankruptcy laws.
 This kind of bankruptcy can wipe your financial slate clean (regarding a variety of unsecured debts).

 If your bills have become insurmountable and keeping up with the costs of daily living is no longer possible, a Chapter 7 bankruptcy can work as a financial do-over that allows you to move beyond the financial rubble you find yourself in.
 It’s important to note that Chapter 7 bankruptcy is not without serious consequences.
 Consequences can include relinquishing possessions and taking a serious hit on your credit score.